Franz Joseph Lauth: Career

-Some time later he began to be heavily criticized for the style of his writings.
-In the winter of 1872/73 he toured Egypt (Cairo, Alexandria and Luxor) which led to him publish some Travel letters, about his experiences there.
+Some time later, he was heavily criticized for the style of his writings.
+In the winter from 1872 to 1873, he toured Egypt (Cairo, Alexandria and Luxor), which led to him publish some Travel letters about his experiences there.
 Subsequent research by others increasingly diminished the importance of his writings.
 After his resignation in 1882, he was gradually forgotten.

 He was elected as a member to the American Philosophical Society in 1872.

 Selected works

 Lauth published 184 books, papers and miscellaneous writings during his lifetime.